-Many people consider preparing for an interview either a nerve-racking task or a trivial task.
-The latter, may believe they only need to show up and wing it.
+Many people consider preparing for an interview, either a nerve-racking task or a trivial task.
+The latter may believe they only need to show up and wing it.
 However, preparing for an interview should not be underestimated.
-Your personality may be great but in most cases that’s not enough to get the job.
+You may have a great personality, but in most cases, that’s not enough to get the job.
 An interview is all about communicating who you are and what you can bring to the existing team in the best way possible.
 If you can’t do this effectively, it is unlikely that you will get the job.

 Generally speaking, interviews are not complicated….. if you’re well prepared and confident.

 How to prepare for a Superyacht interview